Kermit Maynard

 Kermit Maynard (September 20, 1897 – January 16, 1971) was an American actor and stuntman.
+He appeared in 280 films between 1927 and 1962.

 Early years

 Born in Vevay, Indiana, he was the son of Mr. and Mrs. William Maynard and a lookalike younger brother of actor Ken Maynard; they were frequently assumed to be identical twins.

 Maynard was a 1916 graduate of Columbus High School in Columbus, Indiana.
 He graduated with a degree in engineering from Indiana University and played college football as a lineman for the Indiana Hoosiers in the early 1920s.
 While at the university, he lettered in three sports in one year.

 After he finished college, Maynard worked as a claims agent for the George H. Hormel Meat Packing Company.

-Career

-Often billed as Tex Maynard early in his career, he appeared in 280 films between 1927 and 1962.

-In the mid- to late-1930s, Maynard starred in films produced by Ambassador Pictures, a Maurice Conn company that began operations in 1934.
-He starred in 18 Ambassador films in 1935–1937.
-After the last of those, Roaring Six Guns, he resumed doing stunt work and acting in supporting roles.

 Maynard also competed as a rider in rodeo competition.
 In 1933, he won a Pacific Coast trick-riding championship in the Pendleton Round-Up.
+Early in his career, promoters disdained Maynard's given name of Kermit and marketed him as "Tex Maynard."

+Career

+From 1935 to 1937, Kermit Maynard starred in films produced by Ambassador Pictures, which producer Maurice Conn established in 1934.
+He starred in 18 Ambassador films, the last one being Roaring Six Guns.

+Unlike his more famous brother Ken Maynard, who was often argumentative and difficult to work with, the mild-mannered and more agreeable Kermit Maynard continued to work steadily in pictures, appearing in the supporting casts of dozens of westerns, serials, Hollywood features, and TV episodes through 1962.
+When producers would cast multiple cowboy stars in a single feature, Kermit Maynard joined the posse in Trail of Robin Hood and Once Upon a Horse.